 What types of career opportunities are available for Liberal Studies majors who choose the Interdisciplinary Thematic Plan?

 The Liberal Studies Interdisciplinary Thematic Plan has long served students as preparation for law school, advanced study in business or other graduate degree programs or professional schools, as well as careers in the health sciences, education, ministry, or the environmental sciences.
-The Thematic Plan also attracts many returning students who are already involved in successful careers but who want a well-rounded and personally enriching education that includes an interdisciplinary focus on a particular theme or interest.
-Each Liberal Studies Thematic Plan major works closely with Liberal Studies faculty to develop a personalized plan of study.
+This plan also attracts returning students who already have successful careers but want a well-rounded and personally enriching education.

-Thematic Plan students also synthesize and apply their knowledge through an interdisciplinary research project carried out either by participating in the Senior Research Seminar (LBST 482) or by completing a senior project (such as a thesis or a creative work) in an area related to their theme and under the supervision of a professor of their own choosing.
+Students also synthesize and apply their knowledge through an interdisciplinary research project carried out either by participating in the Senior Research Seminar (LBST 482) or by completing a senior project (such as a thesis or a creative work) in an area related to their theme and under the supervision of a professor of their own choosing.
 Since this professor will be responsible for evaluating the project, students following the senior project option register for independent study (499) in the professor's department.
-Further details on the two options available for interdisciplinary research are available here: Interdisciplinary research project options and procedures .